pyx-industries/julee/docs/architecture/framework.rst

 **Maintainability**
     Changes stay localized.
 Adding a new AI provider doesn't require rewriting workflows.

-For details on the layered architecture, see :doc:`clean_architecture`.
+For details on the layered architecture, see :doc:`clean_architecture/index`.

-For protocol-based design patterns, see :doc:`protocols`.
+For protocol-based design patterns, see :doc:`clean_architecture/protocols`.

 When to Use Julee
 -----------------